Robert Henri: Influence and legacy

+The significance and often formative influence of Henri as a teacher and mentor is estimable.
+He also was instrumental in promoting women to be artists.

 In the spring of 1929, Henri was named as one of the top three living American artists by the Arts Council of New York.
 Henri died of cancer that summer at the age of sixty-four.
 He was eulogized by colleagues and former students and was honored with a memorial exhibition of seventy-eight paintings at the Metropolitan Museum of Art.
 Forbes Watson, editor of The Arts magazine wrote, "Henri, quite aside from his extraordinary personal charm, was an epoch-making man in the development of American art."

 Fittingly, among Henri's most enduring works are his portraits of his fellow painters.
-His 1904 full-length portrait of George Luks (in the collection of the National Gallery of Canada in Ottawa) and his 1904 portrait of John Sloan (in the collection of The Corcoran Gallery of Art in Washington, D.C.), for example, exhibit all the classic elements of his style: forceful brushwork, intense (if dark) color effects, evocation of personality (his and the sitter's), and generosity of spirit.
+His 1904 full-length portrait of George Luks (in the collection of the National Gallery of Canada in Ottawa) and his 1904 portrait of John Sloan (in the collection of the National Gallery of Art in Washington, DC, formerly in the collection of The Corcoran Gallery of Art in Washington, D.C.), for example, exhibit all the classic elements of his style: forceful brushwork, intense (if dark) color effects, evocation of personality (his and the sitter's), and generosity of spirit.

-The Robert Henri Museum in Cozad, Nebraska occupies one of Henri's former homes and focuses on his work.

-The National Arts Club in New York City is home to the Robert Henri Library which includes artwork and a number of scrapbooks belonging to Henri.
-The Library is made available to qualifying scholars and professionals.
-Henri became an Artist Life Member of the Club in 1913.